strangetom/ingredient-parser/docs/source/start/index.rst

 The primary functionality of this package is provided by the :func:`parse_ingredient <ingredient_parser.parsers.parse_ingredient>` function.

-The :func:`parse_ingredient <ingredient_parser.parsers.parse_ingredient>` function takes an ingredient sentence and return the structered data extracted from it.
+The :func:`parse_ingredient <ingredient_parser.parsers.parse_ingredient>` function takes an ingredient sentence and return the structured data extracted from it.

 .. code:: python